Managing Yandex StoreDoc cluster hosts

 Starting host resync

-To resync a host with other replicas in the Yandex StoreDoc cluster or shard, run forced resync.
-The operation can be applied to only one MONGOD host at a time and only for Yandex StoreDoc clusters with more than two replicas, regardless of the host class and type.
-Resync also lets you remove the collections and documents that were marked as deleted from the host's storage.
+To resync a host with other replicas in the Yandex StoreDoc cluster or shard, run a forced resync.
+This operation can be applied to a single MONGOD host at a time and is restricted to Yandex StoreDoc clusters containing more than two replicas.
+The restriction applies irrespective of host class and type.
+Resync also frees up the host’s storage by removing collections and documents marked as deleted.

 During this operation: